ExtendScript/extendscript-modules/docs/Package-Naming-Conventions.md

 ## Sample

 Now from the above let's say we have created a generic document builder for InDesign.
-In that case, the package name should be: `ind.tools.documentBuilder` so the complete [scoped name](https://docs.npmjs.com/misc/scope) becomes `@extendscript/ind.tools.documentBuilder`
+In that case, the package name should be: `ind.module.documentBuilder` so the complete [scoped name](https://docs.npmjs.com/misc/scope) becomes `@extendscript/ind.module.documentBuilder`